Patient Information - Orthopaedic Clinic

 Blood clotting is a complication that can occur when wearing a cast, while waiting for surgery or after a chirurgical procedure.

-To prevent blood clots you will self-administer Fragmin injections, one each day.
+To prevent blood clots you will self-administer Fragmin injections, once a day.
 Follow the doctor’s order.
 The injections are ready to use.

 Where and how to administer the injections?